savob/statopt-python/channels/readme.md

 # Credit for Provided Channels

-The channels distributed with StatEye and used in the examples were provided for research use by other researchers, credit for them is as follows.
+The channel descriptions distributed with this program and used in the examples were provided for research use by other researchers, credit for them is as follows.

 ## "C2M_Z100_IL14_WC_BOR_H_L_H_" Files